Red-Folder/Cordova-Plugin-BackgroundService-Source/README.md

 You will only want to include one of these in your project (delete the other versions) and then rename it to BackgroundServicePlugin.java.

+## Depreciated Versions ##

+Over time I will no longer maintain older versions.
+These will be listed here.
+The code is still be available, but may not compile or build without work.

+* BackgroundServicePlugin.v1.8.1.java - For use with Cordova 1.8.1 - Depreciated 21st August 2013
+* BackgroundServicePlugin.v2.0.0.java - For use with Cordova 2.0.0 - Depreciated 21st August 2013

 ## Further Information ##

 Further information on the plugin can be found at: